G.E.T. Guidebook

 SEGMENT OVERVIEW

-This segment starts near 9800-foot Diamond Peak and for the first 10 miles tours the prominent crest of the Black Range, so called for its historically deep and darkly forested network of ridges and canyons, complex and elongated in their reach above the surrounding desert.
-Multiple lightning fires, particularly in the 1990's, have burned many square miles of the Black Range, in many cases quite severely, lending their appellation a certain irony now.
+This segment starts near 9800-foot Diamond Peak and for the first 10 miles tours the prominent crest of the Black Range, so called for its historically deep and darkly forested network of ridges and canyons, complex and sprawling in their reach above the surrounding desert.
+Multiple lightning fires, particularly in the 1990's, have burned many square miles of the Black Range, lending their appellation a certain irony now.
 The fires affected much, though by no means all, of the initial 10 miles of this segment.
-With the exception of a mile or so around Fisherman's Bluff - quite vague but passable with care - the trail itself has been rehabilited or otherwise is not heavily impacted, save for the occasional sun-bleached and fire-hardended tree trunk that continues to topple during a windstorm.
-Not surprisingly, New Mexico locust and other sun-loving briars make their trailside presence known here and there, but so do the young, pioneering aspens, now setting whole mountainsides ablaze once more with their autumn color, reminding us of nature's cycle of renewal.
+Thanks to ongoing trail maintenance efforts by the Forest Service and CDT-related partnerships, the trail itself, for a majority of this segment's length, has been rehabilited or otherwise is not heavily impacted, save for the occasional sun-bleached and fire-hardended tree trunk that continues to topple during a windstorm.
+Still, and not surprisingly, New Mexico locust and other sun-loving briars make their trailside presence known here and there, but so do the young, pioneering aspens, now setting whole mountainsides ablaze once more with their autumn color, reminding us of nature's cycle of renewal.
 (Abundant wild raspberries have become another autumnal highlight.)
-And the views, in the absence of tall and shady timber, now extend unobstructed for miles untold.
+And the views, in the absence of uninterrupted stands of timber, now extend unobstructed for miles untold.

-Water is often available at Diamond Peak Spring, though this source is small, fragile, and often difficult to collect from.
-Better prospects (in addition to the small creek in nearby Burnt Canyon in Segment 23) are to be found in the vicinity of Chloride Creek toward segment's end, with excellent camping available in the sheltering canyon forest here.
+Water is sometimes available at Diamond Peak Spring, though this source is small, fragile, and often difficult to collect from.
+Better prospects (in addition to the small creek in nearby Burnt Canyon in Segment 23) are to be found a few miles to the north, as well as in the vicinity of Chloride Creek toward segment's end, with excellent camping available in the sheltering canyon forest here.

 ROUTE DETAILS